MikeSchulze/vscode-extension-gdunit3/README.md

 ## Release Notes

+### Version 2.2.6
+  - Fix build error if the project name contains spaces
+  - Show the extension version number at startup on the console

 ### Version 2.2.5
  - Fixed Json client/server protokoll by using a dedicated delemiter to send/receive packages [more details](https://github.com/MikeSchulze/gdUnit3/issues/305)